cuckoo-network/cuckoo/packages/home/src/pages/future-releases/2024-06-28-cuckoo-network-bridge-seamless-asset-transfers.md

 ## Join Our Community

 For more information, visit our website https://bridge.cuckoo.network/ or join our vibrant community on [Discord](https://cuckoo.network/dc), [Telegram](https://cuckoo.network/tg), and [X / Twitter](https://cuckoo.network/x).
-Let's bridge the gap in the Web3 world together.
+Let's bridge the gap in the Web3 + AI world together.